aneary12/livescore-ml-challenge/README.md

 ML challenge as part of LiveScore interview.

-For this challenge, I was given a fictitious data set of fictitious sports betting customers, and asked to create a model which predicts if the customer will still play with us in the future.
+For this challenge, I was given a fictitious data set of sports betting customers, and asked to create a model which predicts if the customer will still play with us in the future.

 To approach this problem, I performed some exploratory data analysis, pre-processed the data, and finally trained and tested various machine learning models.